noahehall/theBookOfNoah/0current/hashicorp/vault.md

 ### server initialization

-- the process by which vaults storage backend is prepared to receive data
+- the process by which vault's storage backend is prepared to receive data
 - vault servers share the same storage BE in HA mode, so initialize only noccurs once
 - side effects
   - root key generation, encryption and storage